niuiic/cp-image.nvim/README.md

         end,
         -- prefix = 'img' => default path = '${project_root}/img'
         prefix = "",
-        -- root path of the project
+        -- used to search root path of the project
         -- if .git does not exist, current file path would be used root_pattern = ".git",
     }